Flying Drones for Real Estate Photography

 - You can take a test administered by either an FAA inspector or a certified examiner who works for them (these people work at airports across the country).
 If everything goes well with your exam and everything checks out fine with your documents, then boom!
 Certificate in hand!

 The commercial drone industry is growing, and it will continue to grow.
 What were once small drone companies are now beginning to compete in the commercial space rather than only the consumer market.
 With this growth in companies offering commercial drones, comes an increase in demand for commercial applications.
-There are countless ways that drones can be used for commercial purposes, but first, you need to understand the laws surrounding them and all the necessary stuff you need to know to ensure your experience stays smooth.
+There are countless ways that drones for real estate photography can be used for commercial purposes, but first, you need to understand the laws surrounding them and all the necessary stuff you need to know to ensure your experience stays smooth.